Qasimalhaiz/eCPPTv3-Review/README.md

 # eCPPTv3-Review

-**Reflections on eCPPTv3: My Path to Becoming a Certified Professional Penetration Tester**
+**Review on eCPPTv3: My Path to Becoming a Certified Professional Penetration Tester**

 On March 26th, I achieved the **eLearnSecurity Certified Professional Penetration Tester (eCPPTv3)** certification, a milestone in my cybersecurity journey.
 This certification process was both challenging and insightful, with a strong focus on **Active Directory (AD) exploitation**.
 While the experience did not fully align with my initial expectations, it provided valuable lessons and opportunities for growth.